Philosesquipedalian/MDblog/content/home/intro.md

 widget_id: Homepage
 headless: true
 weight: 10
-title: "Philo MD | Not In Vein: The musings of a Canadian MD student"
+title: "Not In Vein: The musings of a Canadian MD student"
 subtitle: ""
 design:
   background: